dglmoore/Gamey.jl/README.md

 # Gamey.jl
-Brilliant games on graphs with some informational flair.
+Brilliant games on brilliant graphs with some informational flair.